masterofobzene/UserScriptRepo/INFOS/Steam Search: Hide Games Under Minimum Price.md

 ### WHY?:
 ---------------
 Steam is full of trash games.
 It is a sewer.
 "Troll games" everywhere, priced $0.80 and such.
-It was impossible to browse the catalog like that, so I did what Steam ACIVELY REFUSED to do:
+It was impossible to browse the catalog like that, so I did what Steam ACTIVELY REFUSED to do:
 I created the long-waited MINIMUM PRICE filter that we all have been waiting.
 To extend its functionalities, I added further filters by using the reviews system.
 If you are thinking "why don't you simply use steamdb?"
 I answer you: steamdb has a hard-limit